parag8487/ReMind/README.md

 - Ensure you have downloaded the Gemini Nano model in `chrome://components`.
 - Check that the `Prompt API` flag is enabled in `chrome://flags`.
 - Only English content is fully supported at this time.
+- **Restart Required**: If the Optimization Guide is stuck or unavailable, **restart your PC and Chrome**.
+This often clears internal service hangs.

+**"TraceBack isn't capturing anything!"**
+- Ensure all flags are enabled.
+- **Restart Chrome**: If capturing fails despite flags being on, fully quit and restart Chrome to reset the background transaction services.

 **"I can't install the extension."**
 - Make sure you are loading the *unpacked* folder.
 The folder you select should contain the `manifest.json` file.